AbdurRKhalid/JavaScript-Notes/getify/getting-started-with-JS-v2.md

     var sum = 5 + 10;
     var combinedString = "This is a Dog " + "and his name is Zoroo.";

+### Uniary Operators

+Operators that only needs one operand to be applied on.

+    !true //Here the '!' is a Uniary operator.